8fold/site-joshbruce.com/content/public/finances/building-wealth-paycheck-to-paycheck/20220315/content.md

 I analyze the portfolio and enter the percent in stocks into another table along with the percent of small-, mid-, and large-cap.
 Those percentages feed into another table, which is used to update the graph and gives me the numbers for the opening of these posts.

 This last step is only necessary because I'm not charting the actual holdings within the portfolio.
 I'm charting more generic asset classes, like alternatives and small-cap equities.
-Tracking this way helps keep me grounded because I don't feel tied into a specific holding or vehicle and I can choose different equities if I want just as long as I maintain the allocation for the asset class.
+Tracking this way helps keep me stay grounded because I don't feel tied into a specific holding or vehicle and I can choose different equities if I want just as long as I maintain the allocation for the asset class.

 ### Miscellaneous tables